bchareyre/yade-mpi/doc/sphinx/user.rst

 The ``O.materials`` object (instance of :yref:`Omega.materials`) holds defined shared materials for bodies.
 It only supports addition, and will typically hold only a few instance (though there is no limit).

 ``label`` given to each material is optional, but can be passed to :yref:`yade.utils.sphere` and other functions forconstructing body.
-The value returned by ``O.materials.append`` is and ``id`` of the material, which can be also passed to :yref:`yade.utils.sphere` -- it is a little bit faster than using label, though not noticeable for small number of particles and perhaps less convenient.
+The value returned by ``O.materials.append`` is an ``id`` of the material, which can be also passed to :yref:`yade.utils.sphere` -- it is a little bit faster than using label, though not noticeable for small number of particles and perhaps less convenient.

 If no :yref:`Material` is specified when calling :yref:`yade.utils.sphere`, the *last* defined material is used; that is a convenient default.
 If no material is defined yet (hence there is no last material), a default material will be created using :yref:`yade.utils.defaultMaterial`; this should not happen for serious simulations, but is handy in simple scripts, where exact material properties are more or less irrelevant.